remix-run/remix/docs/guides/data-writes.md

 When the user submits this form, the browser will serialize the fields into a request "body" (instead of URL search params) and "POST" it to the server.
 This is still a normal navigation as if the user clicked a link.
 The difference is two-fold: the user provided the data for the server and the browser sent the request as a "POST" instead of a "GET".

 The data is made available to the server's request handler so you can create the record.
 After that, you return a response.
-In this case, you'd probably redirect to the newly created project.
+In this case, you'd probably redirect to the newly-created project.
 A remix action would look something like this:

 ```tsx filename=app/routes/projects.tsx
 export async function action({ request }: ActionArgs) {